tntp/Tntp.QAExercise/README.md

 ## Technical Restrictions

-- The automated tests should be written using a browser automation framework (e.g. Selenium)
+- Write the tests using a browser automation framework (e.g. Selenium)
-- A test plan should be included, and should clearly indicate the steps taken to verify that the features work as defined by the requirements
+- Include a test plan that clearly indicates the steps you took to verify that the features work as defined by the requirements above.

 ## Instructions